-As many of you know, I choose to let Charlie and Trigg outside in our fenced-in backyard.
-Whether or not to let your cat outside, can be a hard choice for some.
+As many of you know, I let Charlie and Trigg outside in our fenced-in backyard.
+But, whether or not to let your cat outside can be a hard choice for some.

-If you feel that your cat needs to spend time outdoors just as much as you do, then you might consider a catio, which is a great solution for those on the fence (and even those that have indoor-only cats).
+If you feel your cat needs to spend time outdoors just as much as you do, you might consider a catio, which is an excellent solution for those on the fence (and even those with indoor-only cats).

 Even house cats love to lounge in the sun and feel the breeze of the chill wind through their fur.
-But how do you make sure they are safe outside considering that they are not used to defending themselves from cars, other animals outside, or even other people?
+But how do you ensure they are safe outside, considering that they are not used to defending themselves from cars, other animals, or even other people?
 The answer is installing a catio.

 What Is a Catio?

-A catio a patio for cats that is closed with special fencing so that your cat will be safely kept inside.
-It is a great way of letting your cat enjoy the outdoors without you having to worry about their safety.
-It also means that cats, as natural predators, can enjoy the outdoors without bringing any prey into your home.
+A catio is a patio for cats that is closed with special fencing so your cat will be safely kept inside.
+It is an excellent way of letting your cat enjoy the outdoors without you having to worry about their safety.
+It also means that as natural predators, cats can enjoy the outdoors without bringing any prey into your home.

-Yes, you most certainly can if you have some experience with building outdoor furniture and fencing.
-Ultimately, a diy catio can be just as large as you want it to be and you can make it fit specifically in your house.
-You have to measure the area where you want the catio to be and then make a well-documented plan so that you know what materials to buy.
+Yes, you most certainly can if you have experience building outdoor furniture and fencing.
+Ultimately, a DIY catio can be just as large as you want it to be, and you can make it fit precisely in your house.
+First, you have to measure the area where you want the catio to be and then make a well-documented plan so that you know what materials to buy.

-On the other hand, if you do not want to build your own diy cat enclosure, there are builders that specialize in catios whom you can call.
-But even in this case, you have to know what type of catio you want to build and maybe even have a design ready.
-This will make the entire process much easier for the builders, but also for yourself.
+On the other hand, if you do not want to build your DIY cat enclosure, some builders specialize in catios whom you can call.
+But even in this case, you must know what type of catio you want to build and maybe even have a design ready.
+This will make the entire process much easier for the builders and yourself.

 How to Build a Catio:

-Catio safety measures Building a catio will be fairly simple, but there are some key aspects you have to keep in mind in terms of safety.
+Catio safety measures Building a catio will be pretty simple, but there are some key aspects you must keep in mind regarding safety.
 You can read more about how to build a safe catio here, but here are some notable takeouts.

 Larger structures will take more time, although they aren't the most complicated of projects to build.
 You could put one together in a day, although if you aren't comfortable with homemade structures then hiring a handyman to do it for a small commission once you have everything you need might make more sense.

-The obvious first choice when it comes to making your DIY catio plans is in the lumber you’ll want to use to make the frame.
-Cedar is the best choice, because it’s highly durable, resistant to weather and it looks great.
-Some people prefer pine or other cheaper materials but they will need more maintenance and care over time.
+The obvious first choice when making your DIY catio plans is in the lumber you'll want to use to make the frame.
+Cedar is the best choice because it's highly durable, resistant to weather, and looks great.
+However, some people prefer pine or other cheaper materials, but they will need more maintenance and care over time.

-You also need to make sure it is properly secured to the unit, so adding a couple of roof rafters to fix the top of the catio in place is a good idea.
+You also need to ensure it is adequately secured to the unit, so adding a couple of roof rafters to fix the top of the catio is a good idea.

-Finally, don’t forget the most basic materials – screws!
-Ensure you’ve got the right length to properly fix each piece together.
+Finally, don't forget the most basic materials – screws!
+Ensure you've got the right length to fix each piece together correctly.